SHINE: A Scalable In-Context Hypernetwork for Mapping Context to LoRA in a Single Pass: Experiments

 \subsection{Scalability Analysis}

 We evaluate the scalability of SHINE in two directions: scaling the backbone LLM and scaling the hypernetwork.

 \textbf{Scaling with Backbone LLM.} We maintained the default settings for all hyperparameters (e.g., Generated LoRA rank, Meta LoRA rank, and M2P Transformer depth).
 We varied only the scale of the backbone LLM.
 All models were evaluated after completing 40\% of the pretraining schedule.
-As illustrated in Figure~\ref{scalingllm}, leveraging a larger backbone LLM yields significantly lower validation PPL, showing that our hypernetwork fully utilizes the power of backbone LLM.
+As illustrated in Figure~\ref{scalingllm},\ref{scalelayer},\ref{scalelorar}, scaling LLM, M2P Transformer layer number, LoRA ranks all lead to better results.

 \textbf{Scaling Hyperparameters.} We further investigated the impact of scaling the internal components of the hypernetwork.
 Table~\ref{pretrainscalinghyperparameter} presents the results with various configurations, all pretrained for 40\% of the schedule.
-Increasing M2P Transformer layers, meta LoRA rank, and Generated LoRA rank all leads to PPL decrease, showing the scaling potential of our hypernetwork architecture.
+Increasing M2P Transformer layers, meta LoRA rank, and Generated LoRA rank all lead to PPL decrease, showing the scaling potential of our hypernetwork architecture.